-Total Other Expenses of \$9.2 million for the three months ended June 30, 2020 included Special Charges, Including Business Realignment Costs, of \$8.6 million related to separation and transition benefits and related costs (see below for further information) and the acceleration of depreciation expense for leasehold improvements and certain other fixed assets in conjunction with the expansion of our headquarters in New York and our business realignment initiatives, intangible asset and other amortization of \$0.5 million and Acquisition and Transition Costs of \$0.1 million.
-Total Other Expenses of \$6.9 million for the three months ended June 30, 2019 included compensation costs of \$3.7 million associated with the vesting of Class J LP Units and certain other awards granted in conjunction with the acquisition of ISI, intangible asset and other amortization of \$2.2 million and Special Charges of \$1.0 million, primarily related to the acceleration of depreciation expense for leasehold improvements in conjunction with the expansion of our headquarters in New York.
+Total Other Expenses of \$25.3 million for the three months ended March 31, 2020 included compensation costs of \$1.1 million associated with the vesting of Class J LP Units and certain other awards granted in conjunction with the acquisition of ISI, Special Charges, Including Business Realignment Costs, of \$23.7 million related to separation and transition benefits and related costs as a result of the review of our operations (see below for further information) and the acceleration of depreciation expense for leasehold improvements and certain other fixed assets in conjunction with the previously announced expansion of our headquarters in New York and our business realignment initiatives, intangible asset and other amortization of \$0.5 million and Acquisition and Transition Costs of \$0.01 million.
+Total Other Expenses of \$7.4 million for the three months ended March 31, 2019 included compensation costs of \$4.1 million associated with the vesting of Class J LP Units and certain other awards granted in conjunction with the acquisition of ISI, Special Charges, Including Business Realignment Costs, of \$1.0 million, primarily related to the acceleration of depreciation expenses for leasehold improvements in conjunction with the expansion of our headquarters in New York, intangible asset and other amortization of \$2.2 million and Acquisition and Transition Costs of \$0.1 million.

 In the first quarter of 2020, we substantially completed a review of operations focused on markets, sectors and people which have delivered lower levels of productivity in an effort to attain greater flexibility of operations and better position ourself for future growth.
 This review, which began in the fourth quarter of 2019, will generate reductions of approximately 6% of our headcount.
-In conjunction with the employment reductions, we expect to incur aggregate separation and transition benefits (including costs related to the acceleration of deferred compensation) and related costs of approximately \$38.0 million, \$8.2 million of which has been recorded in Special Charges, Including Business Realignment Costs, in the second quarter of 2020.
+In conjunction with the employment reductions, we expect to incur aggregate separation and transition benefits (including costs related to the acceleration of deferred compensation) and related costs of approximately \$38.0 million, \$22.1 million of which has been recorded in Special Charges, Including Business Realignment Costs, in the first quarter of 2020.
 Our estimates of charges are based on a number of assumptions.
 Actual results may differ materially if actual activity deviates from these assumptions.

-As a result of the factors noted above, Employee Compensation and Benefits Expense as a percentage of Net Revenues was 65.9% for the three months ended June 30, 2020, compared to 59.2% for the three months ended June 30, 2019.
-The compensation ratio is 67.5% for the three months ended June 30, 2020 when the \$8.2 million of separation and transition benefits expense, which is presented within Special Charges, Including Business Realignment Costs, is also included.
-The increase in the compensation ratio is due to the higher levels of incentive compensation, higher base salaries, primarily due to promotions, and increased expense due to the amortization of unvested deferred compensation awards.
-The compensation ratio in any given period is subject to fluctuation based, in part, on the amount of revenue earned in that period.
-Given the uncertainty about both revenues for the remainder of the year and market compensation for our employees, we have significantly more uncertainty about the full year compensation ratio than at this time in prior years.
+As a result of the factors noted above, Employee Compensation and Benefits Expense as a percentage of Net Revenues was 63.4% for the three months ended March 31, 2020, compared to 59.6% for the three months ended March 31, 2019.
+The compensation ratio is 68.5% for the three months ended March 31, 2020 when the \$22.0 million of separation and transition benefits expense, which is presented within Special Charges, Including Business Realignment Costs, is also included.
+Our compensation ratio for the three months ended March 31, 2020 is reflective of our performance during the quarter.
+We will continue to evaluate the appropriate amount of compensation and our compensation ratio on a quarterly basis, as required, but the likelihood of change will be higher in the current year than in prior years due to the highly uncertain revenue environment for the remainder of 2020.
 For further information see COVID-19 below.